arifkraft/MachineLearningAPIs/Learning/Python/Objects and Classes.md

 # This outputs 2

 ```
-One obvious questions noe is that if we have `class variables`, do we  also have `class methods`.
+One obvious question now is that if we have `class variables`, do we  also have `class methods`.
 The answer is yes and we will take a look that in the next section :)